eclipse-edc/Connector/docs/developer/data-plane-signaling/data-plane-signaling-token-handling.md

 }
 ```

-Support for the optional DSP `authType` property will be added.
+Support for the optional DSP `https://w3id.org/edc/v0.0.1/ns/authType` property will be added.
 If present, its value must be `bearer,` which indicates
 clients must present the contained token as a bearer token to the associated HTTP endpoint.

 _Note that all endpoints must be represented as URI-style strings._